-HPCC (High Performance Computing Cluster) Systems is a massive parallel-processing computing platform that solves Big Data problems.
+The HPCC (High Performance Computing Cluster) Systems platform is a massive parallel-processing computing platform that solves Big Data problems.

-HPCC Systems platform stores and processes large quantities of data, processing billions of records per second using massive parallel processing technology.
+The HPCC Systems platform stores and processes large quantities of data, processing billions of records per second using massive parallel processing technology.
 Large amounts of data across disparate data sources can be accessed, analyzed, and manipulated in fractions of seconds.
-HPCC Systems functions as both a processing and a distributed data storage environment, capable of analyzing terabytes of information.
+The HPCC Systems platform functions as both a processing and a distributed data storage environment, capable of analyzing terabytes of information.